Facico/Chinese-Vicuna/README.md

 ## What we need?

-- code：
+- code:

   - This code is developed based on alpaca-lora，https://github.com/tloen/alpaca-lora
   - This is a relatively simple set of code, the basic idea is to use PEFT's lora interface + transformer's trainer + instruction data configuration

-- data：
+- data:

   - We have utilized several current high quality open source data and are very grateful for their contributions.
 Many of these data use chatgpt's interface like alpaca to generate high quality INSTRUCTION data.

     - [Belle](https://github.com/LianjiaTech/BELLE)
     - [guanaco](https://huggingface.co/datasets/JosephusCheung/GuanacoDataset)

-  - The data format is relatively simple, basically as follows, with simple examples such as：[`./sample/merge_sample.json`](https://github.com/Facico/Chinese-Vicuna/blob/master/sample/merge_sample.json)
+  - The data format is relatively simple, basically as follows, with simple examples such as: [`./sample/merge_sample.json`](https://github.com/Facico/Chinese-Vicuna/blob/master/sample/merge_sample.json)

     - ```
       {